 Fellows may work on projects either individually or in teams of two with the approval of the program manager.
 Each person in a two-person team will be responsible for conducting at least seven (7) customer discovery interviews.

 The two working sessions (i.e., SLUStart I-Corps cohort sessions) typically last about

-Additionally, Fellows are expected to spend time outside of the working sessions applying what they've learned to conduct customer discovery interviews for their assigned SLU technologies.
+Additionally, fellows are expected to spend time outside of the working sessions applying what they've learned to conduct customer discovery interviews for their assigned SLU technologies.
 However, exactly how much time a participant spends outside of the working sessions is at their discretion and will vary from project to project.
 The amount of time it takes to conduct each customer discovery interview is typically about 30 minutes but this varies to some degree.
 This does not include the time required to recruit and schedule an interview participant.

 Search Intellectual Property Portfolio